Tavia Galonski

-Tavia Galonski (née Baxter) is an American politician serving as a member of the Ohio House of Representatives for the 33rd District since 2017.
-A Democrat, she represents portions of Akron and Barberton in Summit County.
+Tavia Galonski (née Baxter) is an American politician who served as a member of the Ohio House of Representatives from 2017 to 2023.
+A Democrat, she represented portions of Akron and Barberton in Summit County.

 Life and career

 Galonski received her bachelor's degree from Emory University in Atlanta, Georgia, and then a Juris Doctor degree from the University of Akron School of Law.
 In Atlanta, Galonski worked as a flight attendant for Delta Air Lines while in school.
 A former Teamster, Galonski's father was a member of the United Auto Workers.

 An attorney by trade, Galonski previously served as a magistrate in the Summit County Court of Common Pleas, including in the county's juvenile court.
 She is married to Summit County Chief Assistant Prosecutor John Galonski, and together they have two children.

 Ohio House of Representatives

 When former Representative Greta Johnson left the General Assembly in the spring of 2017, Galonski sought the appointment to replace her.
 Johnson resigned from the 35th House District to work in the Summit County Law Department as Deputy Law Director.
 Galonski was selected to replace Johnson by House Democrats, who had the authority to appoint a replacement, and was seated on May 10, 2017.
 She was elected for a full, two-year term on November 6, 2018 with 61% of the vote.

 In 2020, Galonski said President Donald Trump should be tried for crimes against humanity in The Hague, the site of the International Criminal Court (ICC), for recommending the use of hydroxychloroquine as a treatment for COVID-19.
 However, the United States is not a member of the ICC.

+Galonski resigned from the Ohio House in January 2024 after being appointed as Summit County Clerk of Clerks.